dazstaffs/blog/_posts/2025-09-10-LloydsLabAccelerator2025.md

 Lloyd's Lab Accelerator Programme is a fantastic initiative from Lloyds.
 Twice a year, since 2018, hundreds of companies from all over the world, submit proposals to the Lloyd's Lab team, hoping to be one of circa 20 companies to pitch their idea on pitch day and be ultimately chosen as one of ten companies to join the Accelerator programme.

 The Accelerator programme yields many benefits to the chosen.
-Firstly, they are able to use the Lloyd's building as a base for 10 weeks, they have better access to the market, they get assigned 8 to 12 mentors and the numbers from Lloyd's are there for all to see; A success rate, at time of writing, of 97%, 85% are still working with the Lloyd's market and over 1000 jobs have been created by Lloyd's Lab Alumni.
+Firstly, they are able to use the Lloyd's building as a base for 10 weeks, they have better access to the market, they get assigned 8 to 12 mentors and the numbers from Lloyd's are there for all to see; A success rate, at the time of writing, of 97%, 85% are still working with the Lloyd's market and over 1000 jobs have been created by Lloyd's Lab Alumni.

 This was my first time attending pitch day and I walked away with many insights, thoughts and updates on the market.
 I would recommend all insurance technologists attend this event at least once, if given the opportunity.
 In this post I will present my takeaways as an insurance technologist and first-time attendee.